-Maintaining the wood is not something that you should be worried about off the bat, but eventually, you need to do some maintenance.
-Even if the wood has been cleaned or treated with a substance that allows it to be free of any bugs or harmful additives, this will eventually wear off and you will find that the bugs or termites try to make a nest inside.
+Maintaining the wood is not something that you should be worried about off the bat, but you need to do some maintenance eventually.
+Even if the wood has been cleaned or treated with a substance that allows it to be free of any bugs or harmful additives, this will eventually wear off, and you will find that the bugs or termites try to make a nest inside.

 Keep Electrical Hazards Away

 Another issue that you might have is electrical hazards.
-Having a small spark can actually ignite some of the varnish or any other bug deterrent that you have used to treat the wood with and this will be a big problem.
-Once the wood catches fire, it can be a daunting prospect to actually stop it and to ensure that the pallet is not burning to the ground.
+Having a small spark can actually ignite some of the varnish or any other bug deterrent you have used to treat the wood with, which will be a big problem.
+Once the wood catches fire, it can be a daunting prospect actually to stop it and to ensure that the pallet is not burning to the ground.

-As we have mentioned, it works much better in a social gathering area and by placing it in the living room or the patio, you will be eliminating any electrical issues or even potential plug hazards that could cause some problems.
+As we have mentioned, it works much better in a social gathering area.
+Placing it in the living room or the patio will eliminate any electrical issues or even potential plug hazards that could cause some problems.

 Is It Really Expensive To Do This Project?

-Most real fireplaces are constructed by professional artisan and they are made from durable cast iron that can be much more expensive than your wood.
-The drawback is also the weight, making them harder to move around, but they will be more functional to actually use and to start a fire when you really need one.
+Professional artisans construct most real fireplaces, and they are made from durable cast iron that can be much more expensive than your wood.
+The drawback is also the weight, making them harder to move around, but they will be more functional to actually use and start a fire when you really need one.

-Another plus point is the fact that even if you don’t have all the tools to get the job done, you will be able to find them at most hardware shops.
+Another plus point is that even if you don’t have all the tools to get the job done, you will find them at most hardware shops.
 Once you have completed the project, these tools will eventually be handy for something else in the future.
 You will be increasing your overall tool collection for future use.

 What Is The Recommended Skill Level For Doing This Project?